wovo/godafoss-c-/reference/godafoss.md

-The concept checks both for a specific marker, which serves no other purpose than to identify the specific cto, and for the features that the cto isw obliged to offer.
+The concept checks both for a specific marker, which serves no other purpose than to identify the specific cto, and for the features that the cto is obliged to offer.
 The concept is used to constrain templates that want to accept only a cto that implements a specific set of features.